Discover Swiss Financial Secrets That Maximize Your Money!

 But mostly, it does not connect to your accounts to update your data.
 The main reason is that I do not want any tool to connect to my broker or bank.
 I do not think it is safe.

-On top of that, updating your net worth once a month or entering your expenses and earnings into a web page is not much work.
+Moreover, updating your net worth once a month or entering your expenses and earnings into a web page is not much work.
 Many people will disagree, but they either overestimate the time necessary to do that or do not want to.

 Why did I not talk about it before?